Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 -------------------

 I didn't add a logger, which should definitely be added.
-This wasn't really a huge problem during development since I still had output to the shell and unit tests, however it would make life easier especially to diagnose any problems that occur after deployment.
+This wasn't really a huge problem during development since I still had the debugger, output to the shell and unit tests, however it would make life easier especially to diagnose any problems that occur after deployment.

 Integration & Smoke Tests
 -------------------------